Meet the people of Hubbard Street!

 Ishanee DeVas, Company Manager, Hubbard Street Dance Chicago

-Marisa Santiago, Touring Coordinator and Hubbard Street 2 Company Manager
+Marisa C. Santiago, Touring Coordinator and Hubbard Street 2 Company Manager

 Kilroy Kundalini, Audio Engineer

 Lisa Smeltzer, Stage Manager and Head Carpenter